GRTS Investors Have Opportunity to Lead Gritstone bio, Inc. Securities Fraud Lawsuit

-NEW YORK, June 18, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Gritstone bio, Inc. (NASDAQ: GRTS) between March 9, 2023 and February 29, 2024.
+NEW YORK, June 25, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds investors a shareholder filed a class action lawsuit on behalf of all purchasers of securities of Gritstone bio, Inc. (NASDAQ: GRTS) between March 9, 2023 and February 29, 2024.
 Shareholders who want to serve as lead plaintiff for the class must file their motions with the court by August 6, 2024.

-The Rosen Law Firm is investigating allegations that Gritstone bio, Inc. (NASDAQ: GRTS) misled investors regarding its business operations.
+The Rosen Law Firm is investigating the Allegations that Gritstone bio, Inc. (NASDAQ: GRTS) Misled Investors Regarding its Business Operations.

 According to the lawsuit, defendants made false and/or misleading statements and/or failed to disclose that: (1) Gritstone would be unable to launch the Phase 2b CORAL Study, a study comparing Gritstone's COVID-19 vaccine candidate with an approved COVID-19 vaccine, in the timeframe it had represented to investors; (2) the foregoing would impair Gritstone's ability to obtain external funding in connection with the Phase 2b CORAL Study, thereby negatively affecting Gritstone's ability to maintain its balance sheet and cash position; (3) accordingly, Gritstone overstated its ability to successfully develop and commercialize its products; and (4) as a result, Gritstone's public statements were materially false and misleading at all relevant times.
 When the true details entered the market, the lawsuit claims that investors suffered damages.